felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.44.0-rc.1 =

 (2019/05/03) Added support for the Schema 'primaryImageOfPage' property for the Schema WebPage type.
+Moved several 3rd party integration modules from WPSSO JSON Pro to WPSSO Core Pro.

 = 1.43.0 =